-- Twist the knob on the microscope forward and backward to raise and lower the head.
-This will allow you to focus the microscope on the welding stylus. - Place your finger under the welding electrode to help judge the correct focus location.
-Focus the microscope until the texture on the skin of your finger is clearly visible.
+When adjusting the microscope focus, place a finger under the welding electrode to help judge the correct focus location.
+Focus the microscope till the texture on the skin of the finger is clearly visible.

-Microscope LCD Filter Shutter
+Microscope Shutter System Setup

-The microscope LCD filter shutter allows an unobstructed working view before welding and completely protects the user's eyes during the welding process.
-The Orion's internal computer verifies the microscope LCD filter shutter has been closed before allowing the weld to take place.
-In the case that the shutter does not close, the microscope lens is equipped with >UV 16 and >IR 16 for maximum eye protection.
+The shutter allows an unobstructed working view before welding and completely protects the user's eyes during the welding process.
+The Orion's internal computer verifies the shutter has been closed before allowing the weld to take place.
+The Orion will not allow a weld to take place if the shutter does not completely shut.